ssoudan/fluid-simulation-rs/README.md

-# Fluid Simulation in Rust and WebAssembly
+# Eulerian Fluid Simulation in Rust and WebAssembly

 See https://matthias-research.github.io/pages/tenMinutePhysics/index.html for the original implementation.